 We homeschoolers talk a lot about “deschooling” or “decompression” when we first leave the school system.
 You’ll have to go through this as well.
 It is a lot like detoxing an alcoholic.
 You’ve been addicted to an unnatural form of learning, and though you now sense there is a better way, you may need to take some time to actually be able to let yourself “get with the flow,” as the New Agers among us might say.
 Veteran homeschoolers know you are in this stage and may be sort of laughing behind your back.
 Ask them for help deschooling.
 It will throw them off that you know the lingo.

-I hope this essay gives you some realistic ideas.
-I cannot help you with pricing, as this must be modified according to the going rates for similar services in your area.
+We hope this essay gives you some realistic ideas.
+We cannot help you with pricing, as this must be modified according to the going rates for similar services in your area.

 Factories are building custom cars and dolls, publishers will print one book just for you, so people are coming to expect and demand custom education.